• Skip to primary navigation

 790 Shares

 Raspberries with lemon zest and mint are the most refreshing way to eat a bowl of fruit!
-This naturally vegan healthy dessert is low calorie yet full of flavor!
+This naturally plant-based dessert is light and so full of flavor!

 Has anyone else become totally obsessed with fruit and mint?
 No?
 Okay, so here I go again getting weird with food, but I swear by this combo.
 I’ve done it with watermelon in a fruit salad and in skewers before and figured with raspberry season upon us, its about time to dig up this recipe and refresh it for you all.